Strategic Choice: Quick Switch to Remote Work

 How HR should Handle the Situation

 As we have mentioned above, communication is the key here.
 See if you can shift to remote working and, if not, make sure that every staff has access to health care.
-Follow the WHO recommendations on physical interactions and encourage regular use of sanitizers and hand washing.

-If choosing remote work, hire remote software developers, and help your employees adapt to the environment using the strategies we have explained.
+If choosing remote work, hire remote software developers, and help your remote employees adapt to the environment using the strategies we have explained.

 While the situation is getting urgent, the strategic move is to establish a plan and communicate them effectively with the employees.
 Along the way, companies are bound to recognize the many benefits of remote work.
 Together, keep your spirits up and conquer the transition with ease.